carbon-design-system/carbon/docs/guides/support.md

 _If the user hasn't taken the time to fill out one of our templates feel free to ask them to do so.
-Typically you'll need at least a good description of the problem, a walkthru of how to recreate the problem and a minimal test case to observe the problem happening.
+Typically you'll need at least a good description of the problem, a walkthrough of how to recreate the problem and a minimal test case to observe the problem happening.
 That last one can be a real sticking point, but there's lots of work to do and many many issues to triage — the onus is on them to clearly define the issue their having._